 - People will get more creative with their social media marketing campaigns- expect more memes, gifs, and videos from candidates.

-- Candidates will also use influencer marketing more often as online celebrities have an increasingly large following on social media.
+- Candidates will also use influencer marketing more often, as online celebrities have a large social media following.

 - With new platforms emerging, the social media landscape will continue to change and grow.

 - Social media marketing will become an increasingly complex field of study

 - Social media is used more for political campaigning

 - People are using social media to organize protests and demonstrations